brummiesteven/testclone/content/03_continuous_integration/readme.md

 Continuous integration...

-## Task1: Build every Pull Request
+## Task 1: Build every Pull Request

 - GitHub Actions workflow or other to build code.
 - Integrate with PR